Jem Mace: English middleweight champion

 Mace was first recognised as English Middleweight champion on 1 September 1863, following his 19-round victory over Joe Goss, first staged at Wooton.
-The two boxers fought at catchweights of 10 stones, 10 pounds, or roughly 68 kg (150 lbs.), currently in the very light middleweight range.
-Very little fighting occurred at Wooton, and when the police intervened after thirteen minutes, the fight was moved first to Bassett, then finally to Purfleet, Essex, near London.
-The purse was an exceptional £1000 to be split between the two boxers and the fighting ended at Purfleet after eighteen rounds taking two hours and ten minutes.
+The two boxers fought at catchweights of 10 stones, 10 pounds, or roughly 68kg (150lbs.), currently in the very light middleweight range.
+Very little fighting occurred at Wooton, and when the police intervened after 13 minutes, the fight was moved first to Bassett, then finally to Purfleet, Essex, near London.
+The purse was an exceptional £1000 to be split between the two boxers and the fighting ended at Purfleet after 18 rounds taking two hours and ten minutes.
 In the final round, Mace landed a right handed lunge to the left of Goss's jaw that knocked him out.
 Puglistica wrote that "Goss was entirely overmatched in science, length, and weight".

 Regaining heavyweight championship

-He regained the English heavyweight championship against Goss in a 21-round victory on 6 August 1866 between Purfleet, Essex, and Gravesend on the North bank of the Thames, twenty miles East of London.
-By one reliable account, the ring used was only sixteen feet square, eight square feet shorter than the regulation size.
+He regained the English heavyweight championship against Goss in a 21-round victory on 6 August 1866 between Purfleet, Essex, and Gravesend on the North bank of the Thames, 20 miles East of London.
+By one reliable account, the ring used was only 15 feet square, eight square feet shorter than the regulation size.
 Mace was said to be suffering from a strained left foot or ankle.
 In a close physical matching, Goss was nearly the same height, and only a few pounds lighter, at around 158 pounds.
-Goss, though he had the vitality of a man nearly seven years younger, did not gain from the advantage, as Mace's experience, skill, and conditioning seemed to count for more than the wear he'd received from his years in the ring.
+Goss, though he had the vitality of a man nearly seven years younger, did not gain from the advantage, as Mace's experience, skill, and conditioning seemed to count for more than the wear he had received from his years in the ring.
 Mace deftly avoided Goss's strong rushes with a shift of his shoulders or a bob of his head, showing great flexibility and speed.
 Mace could strike or counter quickly, particularly using his left, and often did so under Goss's defences, even in the early rounds where he scored early and with precision.
 Mace, in the 14th through 20th rounds, got the better of Goss, frequently striking his left eye with his right fist.
 At the end of the match in the 21st round, Mace remained strong, but Goss was groggy and weak.
 Mace was said to have very few injuries, but Goss had been battered around the "head, face, neck, and chest", with loosened teeth and badly battered eyes.
 In the final round, Goss's seconds threw up the sponge ending the fight when their boxer staggered in his attempt to land a blow on Mace, who defended himself by merely stepping aside.

 Bare-knuckle boxing was an outlawed sport and both boxers, trainers, and seconds were often liable for arrest and prosecution.
 In 1867, Mace was arrested on the night before his scheduled title defence against Ned O'Baldwin in Woodford Essex, by the Metropolitan Police.
 He was held over in court not to fight again, and the incident influenced him to seek his fortune in America.